oracle/python-cx_Oracle/doc/src/module.rst

 values for the namespace parameter of the :meth:`Connection.subscribe()` method.

+.. data:: SUBSCR_NAMESPACE_AQ

+    This constant is used to specify that notifications should be sent when a queue has messages available to dequeue.

 .. data:: SUBSCR_NAMESPACE_DBCHANGE

     This constant is used to specify that database change notification or query change notification messages are to be sent.
-This is the default value and currently the only value that is supported.
+This is the default value.

 Subscription Protocols